-- d) Passenger has both a severe hearing and severe vision impairment. - e) Passenger needs Air Canada to provide hazardous. materials packaging for the battery of a battery-operated assistive device (e.g. wheelchair); - f) Passenger is travelling as part of a group or ten or more qualified individuals with a disability. - E. Fares and fees for persons with a disability/accompanying support persons - (1) An approved support person accompanying any passenger with a disability will not be charged any fare (when accompanying a fare paying passenger), but will be charged applicable taxes, fees and charges, except for airport improvement fee when travelling from Gander, Newfoundland. - (2) Passengers with disabilities may travel via any fare type offered, subject to the governing rule for the fare type being used. - (3) Support person name change fee waived: Air Canada agrees to change the name of the support person with no charge.
-Air Canada recommends that the name change by requested more than 48 hours in advance, and will make reasonable efforts to accommodate change requests made within this delay, provided such change is made at least 24 hours prior to departure. - F. Acceptance of mobility aids - (1) On flights operated by Air Canada, Air Canada Express and Air Canada Rouge, in addition to the regular free baggage allowance provided in RULE 60 BAGGAGE, the Carrier will accept the following items which must be stowed in the baggage compartment, if they are necessary for the mobility or well-being of a person: - a) Manually and powered wheelchairs, scooters, walkers, and other mobility aids will be carried on a priority basis, subject to the following size limitations:
+Note: The support person fare is applicable only when accompanying a fare paying passenger.

+- (2) Passengers with disabilities may travel via any fare type offered, subject to the governing rule for the fare type being used. - (3) Support person name change fee waived: Air Canada agrees to change the name of the support person with no charge.
+Air Canada recommends that the name change be requested more than 48 hours in advance, and will make reasonable efforts to accommodate change requests made within this delay, provided such change is made at least 24 hours prior to departure. - F. Acceptance of Mobility Aids - (1) On flights operated by Air Canada, Air Canada Express and Air Canada Rouge, in addition to the regular free baggage allowance provided in RULE 60 BAGGAGE, carrier will accept the following items which must be stowed in the baggage compartment, if they are necessary for the mobility or well-being of a person:

+a) Manually and powered wheelchairs, scooters, walkers, and other mobility aids will be carried on a priority basis, subject to the following size limitations:

 AIRCRAFT TYPE WIDTH HEIGHT

 ВЕН 1.29 m (51 in) 1.33 m (52 in)

 CRA 0.96m (38in) 0.81m (32in)

 CRJ 1.07m (42in) 0.81m (32in)

 DASH 8 1.24m (49in) 1.50m (59in)

-AIRCRAFT TYPE WIDTH HEIGHT

 B737 (7M8) 1.22m (48in) 0.89m (35in)

 A220 1.18M (46.4in) 0.84m (33in)

 E75/E90 1.10m (43.3in) 0.90m (35.4in)

 A319/A320/A321 1.81m (71.5in) 1.19m (46.9in)

 B767 3.40m (134in) 1.75m (89in)

 B788/B789 2.69m (106in) 1.70m (67in)

 A330 2.44m (96in) 1.70m (67in)

 B777 2.58m (101.9in) 1.70m (67in)

-b) Manual folding wheelchairs, walkers, crutches, canes, orthotic positioning devices and communication devices may be retained in the passenger's custody provided they can be safely stowed, with the carrier making reasonable efforts to accommodate.

-c) Mobility aids with spillable or non-spillable batteries are accepted at no charge to the passenger as follows:
+- b) Manual folding wheelchairs, walkers, crutches, canes, orthotic positioning devices and communication devices may be retained in the passenger's custody provided they can be safely stowed, with the carrier making reasonable efforts to accommodate. - c) Mobility aids with spillable batteries are accepted at no charge to the passenger as follows: - i.

-i.
 The mobility aid must fit through the cargo door and inside the compartment in an upright position, including online connections.

-ii.
-If some disassembly is required for the mobility aid to fit, passengers must bring disassembly instructions.

-iii.
-The carrier will provide assistance in disassembling and packaging the aid, unpacking the reassembling aid, and returning the aid promptly on arrival at the passenger's destination, all without charge.
+- ii.
+If some disassembly is required for the mobility aid to fit, passengers must bring disassembly instructions. - iii.
+The carrier will provide assistance in disassembling and packaging the aid, unpacking the reassembling aid, and returning the aid promptly on arrival at the passenger's destination, all without charge. - iv.

-iv.
 The battery terminals must be insulated to prevent accidental short circuits (e.g. by being enclosed in a battery container).
 The battery need not be disconnected nor removed but it must be securely attached to the mobility aid.
-See Air Canada's website, wheelchair and mobility aid assistance page, for more information.

-- (1) Battery powered medical equipment will be accepted, except for spillable Lead Acid.
-External and spares must be protected to prevent short circuits, and are acceptable as cabin baggage only. - G. Service animals and Emotional Support Dogs
+See Air Canada's website, wheelchair and mobility aid assistance page, for more information. - (2) Battery powered medical equipment will be accepted,1 except for spillable Lead Acid.
+External and spares must be protected to prevent short circuits, and are acceptable as cabin baggage only.

+G. Service Animals

-See RULE 55 - PETS AND ANIMALS
+See RULE 55 - PETS AND ANIMALS.